natcap/invest.users-guide/source/en/urban_mental_health.rst

 NE estimation [option 2] - Using NDVI at two time points directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second approach is similar to Option 1, but with a key difference: users directly provide NDVI rasters for both baseline and scenario conditions.
+The second approach is similar to the LULC option, but with a key difference: users directly provide NDVI rasters for both baseline and scenario conditions.
 This option is particularly useful when users wish to use historical or observed data to assess the potential health benefits or risks associated with past or projected landscape changes.

 NDVI-based :math:`NE_{baseline}` and :math:`NE_{scenario}` are calculated as the average NDVI within a user-defined search radius around each population pixel.
 The model then computes the change in nature exposure (:math:`\Delta NE`) to be used to estimate the health impacts of landscape transformation.